 A defensive force who battled back from a horrific leg injury to become a Hall of Fame lineman and a quiet leader for the San Francisco 49ers.

-Bryant Young emerged from the University of Notre Dame as a first-round draft pick in 1994, landing immediately with a San Francisco 49ers dynasty.
-He wasn't just a piece of the machine; he became its defensive anchor, a powerful and technically brilliant defensive tackle whose presence reshaped offensive lines.
-His career nearly ended in 1998 when he suffered a devastating broken leg, but his grueling, two-year recovery became a testament to his resolve.
-He returned not as a diminished player, but as a four-time Pro Bowl selection, helping to guide a franchise through its transition from the Steve Young era.
-His impact was measured in quiet dominance rather than loud statistics, a consistency that earned him a gold jacket and induction into the Pro Football Hall of Fame in 2022, forever cementing his status as one of the most respected figures of his era.
+Bryant Young entered the Pro Football Hall of Fame in 2022, recognized as the defensive anchor of the San Francisco 49ers dynasty.
+The University of Notre Dame product was a first-round draft pick in 1994.
+He reshaped offensive lines as a powerful, technically brilliant defensive tackle.
+His career nearly ended in 1998 when he suffered a devastating broken leg.
+His grueling, two-year recovery became a testament to his resolve.
+He returned as a four-time Pro Bowl selection, guiding the franchise through its transition from the Steve Young era.
+His impact was measured in quiet dominance rather than loud statistics, a consistency that earned him a gold jacket and induction into the Hall of Fame.

 1965–1980